SaraElwatany/MLOps-Course-Labs/README.md

 Use case: Ideal for testing environments or quick iterations

-- 🏁 Production Model: Random Forest
+- 🏁 Production Model: Gradient Boosting

 Rationale: Best overall performance and robustness